 The Broadcasting Board of Governors has unveiled its budget proposal for FY2013 which calls for eliminating Voice of America radio, television, and Internet programs in Cantonese, ending VOA radio broadcasts to Tibet, cutting foreign language broadcasts to many other nations without free media, and significantly reducing VOA English programs.
 “U.S. public diplomacy à la BBG in China at its worst,” was how one expert described the Broadcasting Board of Governors “extending a helping hand to the Chinese regime in its crackdown on Cantonese and Tibetan cultures.”

-The following is a guest commentary which takes a look at how the Chinese authorities and a U.S. federal government agency adopted a similar approach to media use of the Cantonese language.
+The following is a guest commentary that takes a look at how the Chinese authorities and a U.S. federal government agency adopted a similar approach to media use of the Cantonese language.

 IF IT WALKS LIKE A DUCK AND QUACKS LIKE A DUCK, IT’S NOT A CHICKEN

-In a statement issued February 13, 2012 announcing its budget request for 2013, the Broadcasting Board of Governors (BBG) trumpeted sweeping cuts of English and language broadcasts and a reduction of almost 200 jobs at its flagship station, the Voice of America, this year celebrating its 70th, and as many believe, its final anniversary.
+In a statement issued on February 13, 2012, announcing its budget request for 2013, the Broadcasting Board of Governors (BBG) trumpeted sweeping cuts in English and language broadcasts and a reduction of almost 200 jobs at its flagship station, the Voice of America, this year celebrating its 70th, and as many believe, its final anniversary.